“ Whoever purifies themselves, they only do so for their own good. And to Allah is the final return.”

 .
 Having frequent private moments when you perform the prayer, read the Quran, and make supplications fosters spiritual growth and inner peace.
 These practices remind Muslims of their purpose and guide their self-improvement journey.

 .
-Self-accountability is essential for evaluating one’s actions and identifying areas of improvement.
+Self-accountability is crucial for evaluating one’s actions and pinpointing areas for improvement.

 Phase-2: Emotional Intelligence